danforthcenter/panvaR/README.md

 # panvaR

-panvar: fine-mapping and prioritizing candidate genes from GWA studies.
+An R package for fine-mapping and prioritizing candidate genes from GWA studies.

 ## Installation